afoxman/rnts-example/README.md

   }
 }
 ```

-I The emitted JavaScript and declaration files should retain the original import statement. contain the mapped package name (`react-native-windows`, not `react-native`).
-This is necessary because the mapping context -- in tsconfig -- is gone, and the files must be valid as standalone blocks of code.
-Downstream consumers can then

 You can see an example of this in [button.win32.tsx](./packages/button/src/button.win32.tsx) where the Win32-specific types `ViewWin32` and `TextWin32` are imported.